-Videowall Processing Leaps Forward with Advanced Connectivity and 500 Gbps Throughput
+Videowall Processing Leaps Forward with Audio Switching and Expanded 4K/60 Throughput

 Quantum® Ultra II is the next generation of Extron videowall processors, providing advanced, future-ready connectivity and throughput capabilities.
 The expanded HyperLane® video bus delivers unmatched real‑time performance with a throughput of up to 500 Gbps.
 The 18 Gbps HDMI connectors on the 4K input and output cards support resolutions up to 4K/60 at 4:4:4 with full HDCP 2.3 compliance, and 8K/60 sources can be accommodated as a quad-path signal.
 Embedded HDMI audio from any source can be routed to each active canvas.
 The processor can support multiple videowalls with mixed resolutions and screen orientations.
 Features such as portrait and landscape output support, output overlap, and custom output resolutions ensure compatibility with most displays.
 RS‑232, USB, and Ethernet interfaces provide direct connection to control systems.